Ortho-K Lenses | What Is the Cost of Great Vision?

 The majority of contact lens wearers use soft lenses.
 These are usually replaced either on a bi-weekly or monthly basis.
 The cost of standard soft lenses is roughly $300 per year.
 However, this doesn’t include the lens solution, which can run close to $150 to $200 per year.

 Daily disposable contacts are even more costly, as they are worn once a day and then discarded, eliminating the need for storage or lens solution.
 Standard daily contacts can cost anywhere between $500-$600 per year, while higher quality dailies can run upwards of $600 to $800 annually.

 Ortho-k lenses are a high-quality, 100% personalized set of contact lenses made to fit the exact measurements of your cornea.
 Therefore, one can expect that a product of such high caliber will appropriately be more costly.

 While Ortho-K comes with some high initial costs, the yearly upkeep is quite affordable.
 Plus, the added benefits of visual quality and slowing myopia progression in children can last a lifetime.

 Get Ready For An Ortho-K Upgrade

 Whether you’ve been using standard contact lenses or prescription eyeglasses, it may be time for an upgrade.
-Talk to the optometric staff at Brain Vision Institute about how Ortho-K contact lenses can improve not only vision, but also quality of life for you or your child.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Talk to the optometric staff at Brain Vision Institute about how Ortho-K contact lenses can improve not only vision, but also quality of life for you or your child.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.